what is bartending

 • Don’t join in any conversation.

-Don’t let them feel that you begrudge the space they occupy while they talk.
+Don’t let them feel you begrudge the space they occupy while talking.

-Don’t look fiercely at people or talk loud and harshly, but cultivate a smiling countenance and quiet but firm tone of speech.
+Don’t look fiercely at people or talk loudly and harshly; cultivate a smiling countenance and quiet but firm tone of speech.

 Don’t drink with the customers.